vulananh957/vulananh957/README.md

 I am especially interested in the point where software stops being a collection of screens and starts behaving like a capable product: understanding intent, managing state, returning structured results, protecting important workflows, and remaining clear enough for a team to extend.

-Currently, I am sharpening my craft and preparing to build at the **SEA × Codex Hackathon**.

 ## What I bring to a team

 - **Product thinking:** I connect technical decisions to the user problem instead of building features in isolation.